seb-ssabes/brewery_shop/README.md

 - **Browse Beers**: Discover the different beers and their details.
 - **Manage Your Beer Crate**: Add beers to your crate, update quantities, and remove items as needed.
 - **Checkout**: Purchase your selected beers using a seamless checkout process.

-**NOTE:** This project is hosted on Render.com's free tier, which means the server goes to sleep after periods of inactivity.
-As a result, the initial response may take **up to 1 minute** while the instance spins back up.
-Once running, the app performs normally.

 I've integrated the **Stripe** framework for the checkout process.
 Currently, it's in test mode, allowing you to experience the full user journey without any real transactions.
 You can create an account or proceed as a guest user to complete your purchase during testing.